-- 1. Any supervisor witnessing or otherwise being made aware of a situation of sexual misconduct and/or sexual harassment must immediately seek to end the prohibited or offensive activity and report it immediately to the Division Commander via the chain of command. - 2.
+- Any supervisor witnessing or otherwise being made aware of a situation of sexual misconduct and/or sexual harassment must immediately seek to end the prohibited or offensive activity and report it immediately to the Division Commander via the chain of command. - 2.
 The supervisor must obtain or prepare a written record of the conduct.
 The supervisor should make an effort to have the complaint signed by the complainant; however, a signature is not required.
 In the event the complainant should not wish to sign the complaint, the refusal to sign should be documented. - 3.
 All allegations of sexual misconduct and/or sexual harassment will be investigated by the Office of Professional Standards and may be referred to the appropriate authority to include the Criminal Investigation Division and Human Resources. - 4.
 Personnel found to have engaged in any form of sexual misconduct and/or sexual harassment will be subject to disciplinary action, up to and including termination.

-Subject: Effective Date: Revised Date: Written Directive System June 22, 2011 October 3, 2018 Title: Pages: Distribution: Social Networking 4 All Members Cross Reference: Chief of Police Ap Chief of Police Approval CALEA Reference Chapter N/A Todd Pinion Todd Pinion
+Subject: Written Directive System Effective Date: June 22, 2011 Revised Date: October 3, 2018 Title: Social Networking Pages: 4 Distribution: All Members Cross Reference: CALEA Reference Chapter N/A Chief of Police Approval Todd Pinion